 Maple Street Bistro

-Not only is Maple Street Bistro one of our favorite places to get a breakfast sandwich in Spokane (their bagels – run, don’t walk, to get some!), but their coffee is also incredibly delicious.
+Not only is Maple Street Bistro one of our favorite places to get breakfast sandwiches in Spokane (their bagels – run, don’t walk, to get some!), but their coffee is also incredibly delicious.
 Every week, Maple Street Bistro puts out a new coffee flavor – make sure to follow them on Instagram to see what this week’s flavor is!

 Made With Love Bakery